dosbox-staging/dosbox-staging/website/docs/getting-started/setting-up-prince-of-persia.md

 ## Authentic CRT monitor emulation

-DOSBox Staging includes a **cathode-ray tube (CRT) monitor emulation** feature which is enabled by default.
+DOSBox Staging includes a **cathode-ray tube (CRT) monitor emulation** feature, which is enabled by default.
 It strives to achieve authentic, period-correct results; the look of PC CRT monitors from the 1980s and 1990s has been painstakingly recreated via shaders as accurately as current technology allows.
 These monitors exhibit certain characteristic peculiarities when displaying low-resolution graphics; you can think of them as "built-in filters" that can never be disabled.
 Artists of the era had to embrace and work with these peculiarities, and people playing DOS games on their CRTs saw the art through the same "filters" as the artists.